Lartu/ldpl-irc-bot/README.md

 ![The LDPL IRC Bot Library](images/ldpl-irc-logo.png)

 **The LDPL IRC Bot Library** is a super easy to use IRC bot library for [LDPL](https://www.github.com/lartu/ldpl).
-It lets you write LDPL programs that connect to IRC servers, join channels, send messages and more in the simplest way possible.
-This library requires **LDPL 3.0.4** or newer.
+It lets you write LDPL programs that connect to IRC servers, join channels, send messages and react to received messages in the simplest way possible.
+This library requires **LDPL 3.0.4** or greater.

-## How to set up
-To add IRCBot.ldpl to your LDPL project you must include `ircbot.cpp` in your compilation line like this:

-`$ ldpl -i=ircbot.cpp myLdplSource.ldpl`
+## Usage

-Include the library into your LDPL project by copying the file *ldpl_irc_bot.cpp* to your project directory and then adding the line:
+Include the library into your LDPL project by copying the files *ldpl_irc_bot.cpp* and *ldpl_irc_bot.ldpl* to your project directory and then adding the line:

-`EXTENSION "ldpl_irc_bot.cpp"`
+`INCLUDE "ldpl_irc_bot.ldpl"`

+before the `DATA` and `PROCEDURE` sections of your main project file.
+The library is ready to be used.

 ## Example and documentation
 The file `ldpl_irc_bot.ldpl` is an example of how to use this library.
 The library is also documented within that file.